informatter/nilan/README.md

 ## Usage

-Once installed there are two main commands than can be used:
+Once installed there are three main commands than can be used.
+The first two are still based of the tree-walk interpreter and the third command now uses the compiled version of nilan that is under development.

 **1. REPL**